-The case of PH cited earlier, illustrated the effects of hypoxia in free diving.
+The case of P.H. cited earlier, illustrated the effects of hypoxia in free diving.
 Many scuba divers fail to appreciate that once they are out of air they too can become critically hypoxic during ascent for the same reasons.
-Calculations show that a diver who runs out of air and then attempts to swim up with no assistance from vest or from dropping a weight belt runs a significant risk of abrupt loss of consciousness during the ascent if he starts deeper than 50 feet.
-In trial runs from 60 feet in the chamber at Tobermory while exercising at a level equivalent to such a swimming ascent, two subjects were unable to complete a simple secondary task all the way up, both becoming confused at depths greater than 6 to 7 feet.
-A repeat run from 90 feet resulted in one subject getting into difficulty with confusion at 21 feet, the other at 13 feet.
+Calculations show that a diver who runs out of air and then attempts to swim up with no assistance from vest or from dropping a weight belt runs a significant risk of abrupt loss of consciousness during the ascent if he starts deeper than 15 m (50 ft).
+In trial runs from 18 m (60 ft) in the chamber at Tobermory, while exercising at a level equivalent to such a swimming ascent, two subjects were unable to complete a simple secondary task all the way up, both becoming confused at depths greater than 1.8-2.1 m (6 to 7 ft).
+A repeat run from 27 m (90 ft) resulted in one subject getting into difficulty with confusion at 6.3 m (21 ft), the other at 4 m (13 ft).
 Such confusion under water could result in loss of control and breath holding, with subsequent embolism or aspiration of water and drowning.

-A good example of this is the case of LC, a 27 year old diver on her first night dive in the company of an older more experienced diver.
-The dive was planned to 30 feet, but the area of the dive included depths to 90 feet.
-Both divers were weighted for a neutral trim at 18-20 feet with 12 lb and 14 lb lead respectively.
-Some incident led to both women embolizing and neither shed her weight belt or inflated her vest, but one surfaced, the other, LC, was recovered the following day, having drowned following a minimal embolism.
-I wish I could say the other survived, but she did not for a series of reasons I shall deal with later, but she had a chance, LC had none.
+A good example of this is the case of L.C. a 27 year old diver on her first night dive in the company of an older more experienced diver.
+The dive was planned to 9 m (30 ft), but the area of the dive included depths to 27 m (90 ft).
+Both divers were weighted for a neutral trim at 5-6 m (18-20 ft) with 5.5 and 6.3 kg (12 lb and 14 lb) lead respectively.
+Some incident led to both women embolising and neither shed her weight belt or inflated her vest, but one surfaced, the other, L.C., was recovered the following day, having drowned following a minimal embolism.
+I wish I could say the other survived, but she did not for a series of reasons I shall deal with later, but she had a chance, L.C. had none.